gpeterson406/GreenwoodBookHTML/07-simpleLinearRegressionInference.md

 ## [1] 0.1112678 0.1507322
 ```

-which matches the previous output quite well.
+Which matches the previous output quite well.

 The 95% PI requires the calculation of
 $\sqrt{\text{SE}_{\hat{\mu}_{\nu}}^2 + \boldsymbol{\hat{\sigma}^2}} = \sqrt{(0.0092)^2+(0.02044)^2}=0.0224$.